-What do BIPA and SyRI-related developments tell us about the future of privacy?
+What BIPA and SyRI-related developments tell us about the future of privacy

 Despite an otherwise dystopian start to 2020, there have also been a few glimmers of hope in the early weeks of the new decade.
 These recent developments light a path forward in an otherwise dark digital future and remind us that the solution to our present woes may be hiding in plain sight.